 Just-in-time supply inventory management reducing waste

-Inventory management software also benefits the customers.
+Inventory management also benefits customers.
 By predicting each customer’s demand for products, the business can ensure they have the products available through varying demand periods, leading to better inventory control for the supplier.
 This, in turn, raises the customer service levels while minimising costs by not overproducing stock.

 Stocktaking to manage inventory levels

 Food and Beverage manufacturers need to be aware of the stock they hold of both raw ingredients and finished products.
 If stock is not reviewed regularly and centrally compiled, then over stocking of finished products can occur.
 An overstock that cannot be moved may need to be sold at a lower price to customers or even dumped leading to food waste and loss of revenue.
-Food manufacturing software allows stock taking to regularly undertaken and compared against expected levels.
+Food manufacturing software allows stock taking to be regularly undertaken and compared against expected levels.
 Real time analytics are available through cloud based food manufacturing software showing the amount of stock held immediately.

 Data management within inventory management